konung-nvkz/CV_HTML_CSS/README.md

 So code will be refactored, readme will be updated and some additional information can be added.

 At the moment my todo list for improvement contains:
-+adding Aria-attributes
+*adding Aria-attributes
-+refactoring some code
+*refactoring some code
-+thinking over style of landing page
+*thinking over style of landing page
-+adding backend
+*adding backend